Countly/countly-sdk-documentation/xamarin_ios/current.md

 </ul>
 <p>
   <strong>EventSendThreshold</strong> is used to send events requests to server
-  when number of recorded custom events reach it without waiting for next update session request.
+  when number of recorded events reach it without waiting for next update session request.
 </p>
 <pre><code class="csharp"> config.EventSendThreshold = 5;</code></pre>
 <ul>